BCostelloe/hu-hd/README.md

 #### 2d.
 Score groundtruth clips (track-segmentation/score_groundtruth_clips.ipynb)
 This notebook selects a user-specific number of non-overlapping groundtruth clips and asks the user to view and input the behavioral score for these clips.
 The output is saved as video_scores.csv.

+#### 2e.
+Prep data (track-segmentation/prepdata.ipynb)
+This R notebook converts the trajectories into a series of step lengths and turning angles.
+The generated data are saved in the prepped-data folder and are in the format necessary for use in the momentuHMM package.